 - guaranteed payments for the use of capital, etc.

-Furthermore, the definition of depreciation in the proposed regulations does not include depreciation capitalized to inventory under the Uniform Capitalization (UNICAP) rules and expensed as cost of goods sold.
+Furthermore, the definition of depreciation in the regulations did not include depreciation capitalized to inventory under the Uniform Capitalization (UNICAP) rules and expensed as cost of goods sold.
 Therefore, the impact to manufacturers can be significant.

 Timing of Transaction

-Outside of an expected change in tax rates, the timing of a sale transaction has generally not been of significant concern when considering the tax consequences to the buyer or the seller.
+Outside of the change in tax rates, the timing of a sale transaction has generally not been of significant concern when considering the tax consequences to the buyer or the seller.
 If anything, a seller may have seen a slight benefit when closing a sale transaction early in a year as opposed to later in the previous year to delay the timing of when estimated tax payments related to the sale were required to be paid.
-However, because of the new IRC 199A deduction, sellers of pass-through entities or related asset sales may now have a new aspect to consider in determining when to close on a sale transaction.

-The new 199A deduction is generally limited to the greater of:
+The 199A deduction is generally limited to the greater of:

-To the extent that the sale of the business generates capital gain the new 199A deduction will not be relevant to the transaction.
+To the extent that the sale of the business generates capital gain, the 199A deduction will not be relevant to the transaction.
 However, as discussed previously, businesses that sell assets or are treated as selling assets can have some or all of the gain from their business taxed as ordinary income.
-For federal purposes, the top income tax rate for ordinary income can be as high as 37%.
+For federal purposes, the top income tax rate for ordinary income can be as high as 37% (and this could go up if new tax laws are not passed by the end of 2025).
 However, ordinary gain from the sale of a business can be eligible income for 199A purposes if the business income would otherwise be eligible.
 Depending upon the amount of ordinary income on the transaction, the impact of the deduction can be significant—lowering the top rate on that income to 29.6% if all other requirements are met.

 Because the deduction is limited in part by the wages of the business, the timing of the sale can be relevant to the overall tax rate the sellers pay on ordinary income.
-If, for example, the business is sold on January 1st rather than December 31st, the seller may have no W2 wages, as opposed to a full year’s worth of W2 wages for the purpose of determining the W2 wage limitation.
-The regulations specifically address this point, providing that in the case of an acquisition or disposition of a trade or business, or major portion thereof, where the employees become employees of the acquirer, the wages must be allocated between the buyer and seller based upon the employee wages incurred during each of their ownership periods.
+If, for example, the business is sold on January 1st rather than December 31st, the seller may have no W2 wages, as opposed to a full year’s worth of W2 wages to determine the W2 wage limitation.
+The regulations specifically address this point, providing that in the case of an acquisition or disposition of a trade or business, or a major portion thereof, where the employees become employees of the acquirer, the wages must be allocated between the buyer and seller based upon the employee wages incurred during each of their ownership periods.

 Furthermore, only property held at the close of the tax year is taken into account for determining the unadjusted basis of qualified property.
 As a result, sellers need to monitor the potential ordinary income from a sale transaction and the impact of the wage and property limitations on their potential 199A deduction.